Mumbai City Tour

 Mahalakshmi Temple Entry Fee: No entry fee

 Jehangir Art Gallery is located at Kala Ghoda locality of Mumbai, Maharashtra.
 Constructed in 1952, this art gallery is the most prestigious and modern venue for Indian artistes in the city.
 There are four exhibition halls to exhibit the work of art here.

-Donated by Cawasji Jehangir, Jehangir Art Galleryis it is managed by the Bombay Art Society.
+Donated by Cawasji Jehangir, Jehangir Art Gallery it is managed by the Bombay Art Society.
 The building of the gallery is an enormous beautiful mansion.
-Jehangir Art Gallery is one of the Mumbai's well-known art galleries.
+Jehangir Art Gallery is one of Mumbai's well-known art galleries.